 - Fun Factor: Some riders say it looks cuter from the outside than when you're on it.

-- Wait Factor: When the ride was new, lines were longer, but experts expect wait times to settle at about 30 minutes on the average.
+- Wait Factor: When the ride was new, lines were longer, but wait times have settled to 30 minutes or less on the average.

 - Fear Factor: Low